Holomorphic representation of quantum computations: Single-mode rank-preserving evolutions and the Calogero--Moser model

-Note also that if the coefficients of the polynomial part of the stellar function are known rather its the zeros, then Eq.~(\ref{eq:beautiful}) still allows for the computation of the evolved stellar function: expanding the determinant---using, e.g., Faddeev--LeVerrier algorithm~\cite{le1845memoire,faddeev1972problems}---yields an expression with symmetric functions of the initial zeros, which may in turn be replaced by initial coefficients of the polynomial part of the stellar function, thanks to Newton's equations.
+Note also that if the coefficients of the polynomial part of the stellar function are known rather than its zeros, then Eq.~(\ref{eq:beautiful}) still allows for the computation of the evolved stellar function: expanding the determinant---using, e.g., Faddeev--Le Verrier algorithm~\cite{le1845memoire,faddeev1972problems}---yields an expression with symmetric functions of the initial zeros, which may in turn be replaced by initial coefficients of the polynomial part of the stellar function, thanks to Newton's equations.

-Summarising the results obtained in this section, any Gaussian evolution of the stellar representation of a single-mode quantum state of finite stellar rank may be obtained by a combination of displacement, rotations and Calogero--Moser motion of the zeros in the complex plane, together with a conformal evolution of the Gaussian squeezing and displacement exponents.
+Summarizing the results obtained in this section, any Gaussian evolution of the stellar representation of a single-mode quantum state of finite stellar rank may be obtained by a combination of displacement, rotations and Calogero--Moser motion of the zeros in the complex plane, together with a conformal evolution of the Gaussian squeezing and displacement exponents.